 Black cottonwoods are common in wet areas, usually at low elevations.
-However, they will sometimes grows in wet subalpine areas.
-They don’t like shade but are able to survive flooding and frost.
+However, they will sometimes grow in wet subalpine areas.
+They don’t like shade but can survive flooding and frost.

 The bead-like fruit is smooth and green.
 It splits into three parts, releasing fluffy white seeds that float through the air and look like cotton.

 Black cottonwood trees are important for stream habitats.
 They stabilize river banks and provide shade.
-The leaves are a food source for insects in the water, the insects are then eaten by salmon and trout.
+The leaves are a food source for insects in the water.
 Twigs and buds are food for deer, moose, and elk.
 Beavers eat the bark and use stems for dams and woodpeckers nest in old trees.

-Fluffy seeds were used as a stuffing for pillows and inner bark was used to make soap and tea.
-Sticky buds were used as an ointment and for glue.
-Large trees were used to make dugout canoes.
+Fluffy seeds can be used as stuffing for pillows and inner bark is used to make soap and tea.
+Sticky buds can make ointment and glue.
+Large trees are used to make dug-out canoes.

 The pulp of black cottonwood trees is used for books and magazines.
-The light-colored wood is also useful for making boxes and furniture.
+The light-coloured wood is also useful for making boxes and furniture.